CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/TConstruct/Events/TinkerCraftingEvent.md

 - [IEventCancelable](/Vanilla/Events/Events/IEventCancelable)

 ## Event Class
-You will need to cast the event in the function header as this class:
+You will need to cast the event in the function header as one of these classes:
 ```
-//Superclass, probably not needed
+//Superclass, all TinkerCrafting Events are this class.
 mods.tconstruct.TinkerCraftingEvent

-//Subclases
+//Specific subclasses.
+//In most cases you won't need the superclass but only those:
 mods.tconstruct.ToolCraftingEvent
 mods.tconstruct.ToolModifyEvent
 mods.tconstruct.ToolPartReplaceEvent